martoe/gradle-svntools-plugin/README.md

 up to 1.7      | 2.0 - 2.14     | 1.6 and above
 2.0 and above  | 3.0 and above  | 1.7 and above

-## Use-case examples

-* Add the SVN revision to the MANIFEST file when publishing artifacts
-* Create a tag as part of an automated release process
-* Commit files that have been changed during the build process (e.g. bumped version numbers)

 ## Usage

 * [Applying the plugin](docs/ApplyPlugin.md)